Frequently Asked Questions

 What is the minimum age requirement to participate?

 This training is open to anyone 18 years or older.

 What can I do with a Certificate in Applied Compassion?

 Upon successful completion of the Applied Compassion Training, you will receive a certificate of completion from the Applied Compassion Academy, in collaboration with CCARE at Stanford University.
-As a certified graduate, you may use any one or all of the following titles: Educator, Facilitator, Consultant, and Ambassador of Applied Compassion.
+As a graduate, you may use any one or all of the following titles: Educator, Facilitator, Consultant, and Ambassador of Applied Compassion.